 Just like an alchemist, I played with different methods, principles, techniques, learning from my mistakes, trying new approaches, purifying the essence of dance to the point,

-And for the past 13 years my focus mainly shifted towards teaching.
+And for the past 15 years, my focus mainly shifted towards teaching, coaching, and mentoring.

 I did this in the form of trainings, classes, master classes, workshops, events, research projects, coaching, mentoring, retreats and journeys.